SaiyamTuteja/Super-Store-visualization/README.md

    - Import the Tableau workbook file (.twb or .twbx) into your Tableau Desktop for an in-depth exploration of the visualizations.

 ## Data Source
-The data used for these visualizations is sourced from the "SuperStore" dataset provided in the "superstore.xlsx" file.
+The data used for these visualizations is sourced from the "SuperStore" dataset provided in the "Sample+-+Superstore.xls" file.

 ## Story View